Algoteers/Documentation-Wiki/Starting-out-Your-Own-Bot.md

     }
 ```

 Copy the piece of code and replicate it immediately below the closing key.
-Modify the pasted code to incorporate the details of your own GitHub organization and your own bots.
+Modify the pasted code to incorporate the details of your own GitHub organization, your own bots and plotters.
 Once you are finished, commit the changes and submit a pull request.
 Someone in the AdvancedAlgos Organization will analyze your request and pull it into the main branch's code if everything looks right.